edumunozsala/online-gaming-mlops-project/README.md

 **Note:** You can use a GitHub Codespace to run this demo, it's installed both Docker and Git.
 You can watch [this video](https://youtu.be/XOSUt8Ih3zA&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=15) for instructions on how to prepare a Codespace.

-## Instruction to prepare your GCP for this demo
-1. Create a GCP Project
-	Our example Project_id = 'gdelt-project-data'
-2. Create a service account in the project, grant it the permissions:
-	- Storage Admin
-	- Bigquery Admin
-	- Service Usage Admin
-	- Service Management Administrator
-    You can include more permissions if you want to expand this project for a future use.
-3. Create an access key JSON file, you need to download its private key file.
-	- This key file will be used to authenticate requests to GCP services.
-	- Select the service account you just created to view its details, Click on the "Keys" tab and then click the "Add Key" button.
-	- Select the "JSON" key type and click "Create" to download the private key file.
-	  **Rename your json file to `gdelt-project-credentials.json` and copy it to the mage directory `mage-gdelt` and the terraform folder `terraform`**

 ## To run the demo project
 1. Clone the repo to your local folder or to a VM or Github Codespace